heiglandreas/DateIntervalComparator/README.md

 returns -1, if the first is greater than the second it returns 1 and when both are equals it returns 0.
 The method can therefore be used as callback to sort arrays.

+This library assumes that the compared intervals are sensible and alike.
+Comparing 3 months and 4 days against 5 months and 7 days is what this library is made for.
+It's not been made for comparing 3 months and 4 days against 94 days.
+Due to the different number of days in a month this comparison will be different depending on the start-date and we do want to compare only the Intervals and not the resulting end-dates!

+As long as the values do not exceed their moduli (e.g. a value of 13 for month or 25 for the hour) you are on the safe side.

+You can even enforce this safe side by setting ```php $comparator->safe(true)```.
+That will then throw an exception when one of the values for month, day, hour, minute or second  will exceed the values 12, 31, 24, 60 and 60 resp.

 ## Caveat/Limitations

 Take care!
 DateIntervals can be nasty!